Research

 Step 1: Select and Define Your Research Topic

 Selecting a research topic requires identifying a specific, researchable gap in existing knowledge — not just a broad subject area.
 A good research topic is: narrow enough to be investigated within your timeframe and resources; significant enough that its answer would contribute new knowledge to your field; and feasible given your access to data, participants, or materials.
-Use the 'So what?
-Who cares?
-So what now?' framework to test whether your topic is worth pursuing.

 Topic Selection CriterionWeak ExampleStrong Example